-The following criteria and individual circumstances will be reviewed to determine eligibility for admission to the Hospice/Palliative Care Room:
+The following criteria and individual circumstances will be reviewed for admission to the Hospice/Palliative Care Room:

 - The patient and family agree with a hospice or palliative plan of care.
-This means that a decision has been made to stop any further active treatment aimed at curing the illness, and to focus instead on promoting patient comfort by managing symptoms. - A "Do Not Resuscitate" (DNR) status has been discussed and agreed upon by the patient and family. - On occasion, the condition of the patient may stabilize or improve.
+This means that a decision has been made by the patient and family to stop any further active treatment aimed at cure of the illness, and to focus instead on promoting patient comfort by managing symptoms. - A "do not resuscitate" (DNR) status has been discussed and agreed upon by the patient and family. - On occasion, the condition of the patient may stabilize or improve.
 We will work with the patient and family to find a more appropriate care setting.